Single program, multiple data: SPMD vs SIMD

 In SPMD parallel execution, multiple autonomous processors simultaneously execute the same program at independent points, rather than in the lockstep that SIMD or SIMT imposes on different data.
-With SPMD, tasks can be executed on general purpose CPUs.
 In SIMD the same operation (instruction) is applied on multiple data to manipulate data streams (a version of SIMD is vector processing where the data are organized as vectors).

+Unlike SIMD, SPMD does not require special support from the processor it's run on, be it CPUs or GPUs.

-Another class of processors, GPUs encompass multiple SIMD streams processing.
-SPMD and SIMD are not mutually exclusive; SPMD parallel execution can include SIMD, or vector, or GPU sub-processing.
+SPMD and SIMD are not mutually exclusive: each SPMD program can include SIMD, or vector, or GPU sub-processing.
+Many CPUs include multiple SIMD-capable cores, each of which can participate in SPMD; the same applies to many GPUs containing several SIMD "streams".
 SPMD has been used for parallel programming of both message passing and shared-memory machine architectures.

+Operation

 Distributed memory

 On distributed memory computer architectures, SPMD implementations usually employ message passing programming.
 A distributed memory computer consists of a collection of interconnected, independent computers, called nodes.
 For parallel execution, each node starts its own program and communicates with other nodes by sending and receiving messages, calling send/receive routines for that purpose.
 Other parallelization directives such as Barrier synchronization may also be implemented by messages.
 The messages can be sent by a number of communication mechanisms, such as TCP/IP over Ethernet, or specialized high-speed interconnects such as InfiniBand or Omni-Path.
 For distributed memory environments, serial sections of the program can be implemented by identical computation of the serial section on all nodes rather than computing the result on one node and sending it to the others, if that improves performance by reducing communication overhead.

 Nowadays, the programmer is isolated from the details of the message passing by standard interfaces, such as PVM and MPI.

 Distributed memory is the programming style used on parallel supercomputers from homegrown Beowulf clusters to the largest clusters on the Teragrid, as well as present GPU-based supercomputers.